Vern's Wildberry & Pear Black Tea With Cedar Smoked Rainwater - Masset, Haida Gwaii British Columbia

 I booked an island Airbnb, noting to the host I was arriving on a motorbike and was hoping to meet a local who could teach me about Haida food harvesting.
 The host replied instantly, he seemed excited I was coming on a motorbike and shocked I was coming on a motorbike in April!
-Apparently, not everyone rides through five days of snow storms to arrive out of season at one of the most beautiful hiking destinations on the west coast when all the trails are still closed on account of mud and snow.
+Apparently, not everyone rides through a week of snow storms to arrive out of season at one of the most beautiful hiking destinations on the West Coast when all the trails are still closed on account of mud and snow.

 Vernon, the host, replied he had an old food gathering friend with an art studio named Wilfred he’d take me to meet after he got his motorbike insured so he could first take me on a two-wheel tour.

 I still hadn’t met this guy and he already had me lined up for a personal motorbike tour and an afternoon with one of his good friends.
 Good to his word, I arrived at his walkout suite perched on a grassy hilltop overlooking the waters of the Masset Inlet and he laid out the plan.